Groups are used to create collections of agents based on criteria those agents have in common.

 - Select the agents you want to add to the group.

-- If you want to make this group private, click Make this group private.
+- (Enterprise only) If you want to make this group private, click Make this group private.
+See Creating private ticket groups.

 - If you want to make this the default group for all new agents, click Set as default group.